-Supernovae (the plural of supernova) can become billions of times brighter than our sun.
-A supernova explosion releases billions of tiny particles called "atoms" into space.
-These atoms form a huge dust cloud called a "nebula."
+Supernovae (the plural of supernova) can become billions of times brighter than the Sun.
+A supernova explosion releases billions of tiny particles called atoms into space.
+These atoms form a huge dust cloud called a nebula.

 The first stars became supernovae about 14 billion years ago.
-To give you an idea of how long ago that was, a billion seconds ago the year was 1979.
-Fourteen billion seconds ago the year was 1566.
+To give you an idea of how long ago that was, a billion seconds ago was almost 32 years ago.
 As you can imagine, 14 billion years was a really, really long time ago!

-When a supernova ends, the star can become a white dwarf, neutron star or black hole.
-Smaller stars (those similar in size to our sun) become “white dwarf" stars.
-Medium-size stars (between two to five times the mass of our sun) become "neutron stars."
+When a supernova ends, the star can become a white dwarf, neutron star, or black hole.
+Smaller stars (those similar in size to the Sun) become white dwarf stars.
+Medium-size stars (between two to five times the mass of our sun) become neutron stars.

-Large stars (more than five times the mass of our sun) become "black holes."
+Large stars (more than five times the mass of the Sun) become black holes.
 The gravity inside black holes is so strong that not even light can escape!